LCA-CI-builds-repair/open_model_zoo/tools/model_tools/README.md

 # Model Downloader and other automation tools

+O# Navigate to the open_model_zoo/tools/model_tools directory cd open_model_zoo/tools/model_tools pip install --upgrade pip pip install .
+# Additional note
-Open Model Zoo automation tools contain scripts that automate certain model-related tasks based on configuration files in the models' directories.
+# NOTE: On Linux and macOS, you may need to type `python3` instead of `python`.
+You may also need to [install pip](https://pip.pypa.io/en/stable/installation/).l Zoo automation tools contain scripts that automate certain model-related tasks
+based on configuration files in the models' directories.

 * Model Downloader: `omz_downloader` downloads model files from online sources